 - 2.2.3.1.
 The ICO shall establish and maintain the interdepartmental structures and processes to support the operation and management of its Demonstration line of business in a manner that fosters integration of physical health, behavioral health, and community-based and facility-based LTSS service provisions.
 The provision of all services shall be based on prevailing clinical knowledge and the study of data on the efficacy of treatment, when such data is available.
 The ICO shall describe the interdepartmental structures and processes to support the operation and management of its Demonstration line of business. - 2.2.3.2.
-On an annual basis, and on an ad hoc basis, when changes occur or as directed by MDCH, CMS or both, the ICO shall submit to the CMT an overall organizational chart that includes senior and mid-level managers. - 2.2.3.3.
+On an annual basis, and on an ad hoc basis, when changes occur or as directed by MDHHS, CMS or both, the ICO shall submit to the CMT an overall organizational chart that includes senior and mid-level managers. - 2.2.3.3.
 For all employees, by functional area, the ICO shall establish and maintain policies and procedures for managing staff retention and employee turnover.
 Such policies and procedures shall be provided to the CMT upon request.

 - 2.2.3.4.
 If any Demonstration specific services and activities are provided by a First Tier, Downstream or Related Entity, the ICO shall submit the organizational chart of the First Tier, Downstream or Related Entity which clearly demonstrates the relationship with the First Tier, Downstream or Related Entity and the ICO's oversight of the First Tier, Downstream or Related Entity. - 2.2.3.5.
 The ICO shall immediately notify the CMT whenever positions held by key personnel become vacant and shall notify the CMT when the position is filled and by whom. - 2.2.3.5.1.
-Key personnel positions include, but are not limited to

-2.2.3.5.1.1.
-The ICO's Executive with oversight of the Demonstration, 2.2.3.5.1.2.
-MI Health Link Program Liaison.
-2.2.3.5.1.3.
-Chief executive officer, if applicable, 2.2.3.5.1.4.
-Chief financial officer, 2.2.3.5.1.5.
-Chief operating officer or director of Operations, 2.2.3.5.1.6.
-Chief medical officer/medical director, 2.2.3.5.1.7.
-Pharmacy director, 2.2.3.5.1.8.
-Quality improvement director, 2.2.3.5.1.9.
-Utilization Management director, management program manager,

-2.2.3.5.1.11.
-Director of LTSS,

-- 2.2.3.5.1.12.
-Community liaison, - 2.2.3.5.1.13.
-ADA compliance director or point of contact for reasonable accommodations,
+Key personnel positions include, but are not limited to - 2.2.3.5.1.1.
+The ICO's Executive with oversight of the Demonstration, - 2.2.3.5.1.2.
+MI Health Link Program Liaison. - 2.2.3.5.1.3.
+Chief executive officer, if applicable, - 2.2.3.5.1.4.
+Chief financial officer, - 2.2.3.5.1.5.
+Chief operating officer or director of Operations, - 2.2.3.5.1.6.
+Chief medical officer/medical director, - 2.2.3.5.1.7.
+Pharmacy director, - 2.2.3.5.1.8.
+Quality improvement director, - 2.2.3.5.1.9.
+Utilization Management director, - 2.2.3.5.1.10.
+Care coordination/care management/disease management program manager, - 2.2.3.5.1.11.
+Director of LTSS, - 2.2.3.5.1.12.
+Nursing Facility Care Coordinator Liaison, - 2.2.3.5.1.13.
+Community liaison, - 2.2.3.5.1.14.
+ADA compliance director or point of contact for reasonable accommodations, - 2.2.3.5.1.15.
+Claims director, - 2.2.3.5.1.16.
+Management information system (MIS) director, - 2.2.3.5.1.17.
+IT director, if different from MIS director,